sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-10_some-speculation-on-the-indo-aryan-cult-of-the-vasu-s.md

 on the voyage to Italy”.

-Footnote 1: KR goes as far as to state that bhIShma himself was a 3rd claimant for the vAsudeva post who probably lived a before the prime claimant devakIputra and his rival pauNDraka.
+Footnote 1: KR goes as far as to state that bhIShma himself was a 3rd claimant for the vAsudeva post who probably lived before the prime claimant devakIputra and his rival pauNDraka.
 He lost out as kR^iShNa was accepted as the vAsudeva and only a more negative version of the vasu-birth myth was retained for bhIShma.